-Franklin Boulevard separates this area from the main campus.
-In order to minimize dangers to pedestrians and bicyclists, programs located in facilities north of Franklin Boulevard should be limited to those that do not encourage frequent crossings of this busy street (for example, two-hour to four-hour studio sessions are preferred over fifty-minute class sessions).
+This Design Area is intended to accommodate much of the university's anticipated future growth.
+However, Franklin Boulevard separates this area from the main campus.
+In order to minimize danger to pedestrians and bicyclists, programs located in facilities north of Franklin Boulevard should be primarily limited to those that do not encourage frequent crossings of this busy street (for example, two-hour to four-hour studio sessions are preferred over fifty-minute class sessions).
+Improved pedestrian and bike crossings would open up additional use opportunities.